 Best Things To Do In Airlie Beach

-We took a day tour for both Whitsunday Islands and the Great Barrier Reef.
+We took a day tour of both the Whitsunday Islands and the Great Barrier Reef.
 The Whitsundays Ocean Rafting Tour was a full day and absolutely loved it, you can check out this page for more details.
-The kids loved the super fast boat and loud music to pump them up.
+The kids loved the super-fast boat and loud music to pump them up.
 Not your typical boat tour!

 - Dive or Snorkel the Great Barrier Reef